 - Reflect upon the ways in which off-campus study can contribute to their intellectual growth through an integration of classroom learning, cultural and linguistic immersion, and engagement with diverse communities through study, work and service;

 - Reflect upon their own position in relation to others in a world of uneven wealth and privilege;

 - Develop awareness of the interconnectedness of human cultures and the natural environment;

 - Cultivate an appreciation of the challenges and rewards of working in intercultural contexts in a broad range of personal and professional situations.

 Intercultural Living/Learning Community Overview

 The Intercultural Studies Living/Learning community is an opportunity for students to prepare together for their off-campus study and to become better informed and engaged global citizens.
 Students will live together in Kirk Douglas residence hall and will meet together each week, completing academic work focused on the learning goals described above.
-All participants must be intending to apply for a spring 2020 St. Lawrence approved off-campus study program.
-Any student accepted to the program who does not study off-campus in spring 2020 for any reason would not be able to stay in his/her fall room, but would be required to relocate to alternate campus housing as identified by Student Life.
+All participants must be accepted to a spring 2021 St. Lawrence approved off-campus study program.
+Any student accepted to the program who does not study off-campus in spring 2021 for any reason would not be able to stay in his/her fall room, but would be required to relocate to alternate campus housing as identified by Student Life.

 Criteria for Selection